MondragB/Project2-Group4-ETL/README.md

 ### Step 3: Load

-- Once the data frames were all properly formatted, cleaned and tranformed, the tables were loaded into a Postgres database named `etl_db` via Jupyter Notebook
+- Once the data frames were all properly formatted, cleaned and tranformed, the tables were loaded into a Postgres database named `etl_db` via Jupyter Notebook.
 - After the files were reformatted, a connection to Postgres was created using `sqlalchemy` and `create_engine` imports.
 - The tables were converted to sql format using `to.sql()` with a connection open previous to these lines of code.

 ## Schema Sample